JoaquiinAguilar/API-REST-PERSONAS/Installation.md

 ## Steps to run project with the traditional method

-# este es un ejemplo ir complentando
+# este es un ejemplo, ir complementando

 1. Clone the repo
     ```sh